PhpPayments/PaymentsLib/README.md

 * Your processor has to extend BasePaymentProcessor and use the interfaces as needed
 * Your processor must not have any application specific or dependant code in it
 * You have to use set() to set values for the API / processor and validateValues() to check if all required values for a call are present
-* You have to use the Exceptions from the Payments plugin to encapsulate payment gateway API errors and payment processor issues
+* You have to use the Exceptions from the Payments library to encapsulate payment gateway API errors and payment processor issues
 * You have to map the payment statuses from the foreign APIs to the constants of the PaymentStatus class and return them instead the foreign statuses
 * Your processor should not have hard dependencies on anything else if possible
 * Use the PaymentApiLog to log payment related messages